Tomato Varieties and

 …Click IMAGE to Enlarge

 ‘Hillbilly’ (Heirloom—Open Pollinated, Indeterminate, 85 days) is an orange heirloom beefsteak tomato with red streaks through its flesh, almost like a peach.
 Beautiful sliced on a sandwich or cut in large wedges.
+Fruit size 1-2 pounds.

-Buy 'Hillbilly' Seeds (Baker Creek)
+Buy 'Hillbilly' Seeds (Territorial Seeds)

 Beefsteak Tomato Varieties—'Hillbilly' is an orange heirloom beefsteak tomato with red streaks through its flesh, almost like a peach.